MagisterUnivers/TeamName-project/README.md

 <br />
 <br />
 <p>
   This project was created for practise purpose.
-Created an own experience for more comfortable using of the application.
-Well writted code, components - based, pretty structure.
+Created an own backend for more comfortable using of the application.
+Super reusable code, components - based, pretty structure.
 </p>